 Thornton Chasing Group 1 Glory In Adelaide

-With the lure of some prized rides on offer from the Anthony Freedman stable, 24-year-old Thornton travelled to South Australia and quarantined for two weeks as required under protocols.
+With the lure of some prized rides on offer from the Anthony Freedman stable, 24-year-old Thornton travelled to South Australia and quarantined for two weeks as required under coronavirus protocols.

 Thornton is one of several Victorian jockeys to go to Adelaide and fulfil two weeks isolation to ride during the carnival over the next three weeks.